The Last Cop (2010 TV series)

 The Last Cop (German: Der letzte Bulle) is a German television series that was first aired in 2010.
 The series is about a policeman from the 1980s put into a modern police department in Essen.

 Plot

-The show is set in Essen, in the center of the Rhine-Ruhr metropolitan region.
-Mick Brisgau is a homicide detective who was shot in the head on duty in the late 1980s and was then in a coma for 20 years.
+The show is set in Essen, in the center of the Rhine-Ruhr metropolitan region, located in North Rhine West-Phalia.
+A large part of the 5th season also takes place in Cologne.
+Mick Brisgau is a homicide detective who was shot in the head on duty in the late 1980s leading to a 20 year long coma.
 The show starts when he awakes suddenly from the coma and is allowed to return to his old job at the homicide department.
 As an old-school macho cop, he doesn't know about modern technology such as cellphones or computers, or modern investigation methods.
+The likes of the Domain Network System, CDs, the Internet, search engines and GPS are turnoffs for Mick, as is the realization that women now partake in soccer and men in wellness.
 He tries to deal with the modern world in general, and homicide cases in particular, as if it was still the 1980s.